-- (a) (U) The Global Maritime Distress and Safety System (GMDSS).
+- (u) The Global Maritime Distress and Safety System (GMDSS).
 The GMDSS is an internationally established distress and safety system, which provides automatic identification of a caller and the location of a vessel in distress. - (b) (U) Ship Security Alert System (SSAS).
 SOLAS Regulation XI-2/6 requires certain vessels to be outfitted with a SSAS, which allows the vessel to covertly signal a competent authority that the security of the ship is threatened or has been compromised.
 Contracting Governments of foreign-flagged vessels are required to immediately forward all SSAS transmissions from vessels within, or bound for, U.S. waters to the U.S. Coast Guard.
-Notifications to federal, state and local law enforcement agencies may be the primary response
+Notifications to federal, state, and local law enforcement agencies may be the primary response to a ship security alert.
+See Section 5430 for notification and response procedures to a SSAS alert.

-- to a ship security alert.
-See Section 5430 for notification and response procedures to a SSAS alert. - (c) (U) Regional Command Center (RCC) Norfolk, also known as the Coast Guard Atlantic Area (LANTAREA) Command Center, and Regional Command Center (RCC) Alameda, also known as the Coast Guard Pacific Area (PACAREA) Command Center are the points of contact (POC) for action and disposition of all SSAS alerts depending on how the service provider sets up the SSAS unit onboard the vessel.
-The RCCs are the only Coast Guard units that receives the SSAS alerts.
-The local COTP will not receive the SSAS activation notice; upon receipt of a SSAS alert both RCCs will coordinate with each other to verify location of the alert and notify the command center whose region the alert is located.
-That command center will take responsibility to contact the company security officer and follow appropriate procedures as outlined in their SSAS Quick Reaction Card (QRC).
-The following is the contact information list: - RCC NORFOLK (LANTAREA COMMAND CENTER) Voice: 757-398-6700 - LANT COMMAND CENTER FAX: 757-398-6775 - EMAIL: SSAS@USCG.MIL - RCC ALAMEDA (PACAREA COMMAND CENTER) VOICE: 510-437-3701 - PAC COMMAND CENTER FAX: 510-437-3017 - EMAIL: SSAS@USCG.MIL
+- (c) (U) District and Area Rescue Coordination Centers (RCCs) are the points of contact (POC) for action and disposition of all SSAS alerts depending on how the service provider sets up the SSAS unit onboard the vessel.
+The RCCs are the only Coast Guard units that receive the SSAS alerts.
+The local COTP will not receive the SSAS activation notice; upon receipt of a SSAS alert, RCCs will coordinate with each other to verify location of the alert and notify the command center whose region the alert is located.
+That command center will take responsibility to contact the company security officer and follow appropriate procedures as outlined in their SSAS Quick Response Card (QRC).
+The following is the contact information list for the Area RCCs: - RCC NORFOLK (LANTAREA COMMAND CENTER) VOICE: 757-398-6700 FAX: 757-398-6775 EMAIL: SSAS@USCG.MI - RCC ALAMEDA (PACAREA COMMAND CENTER) VOICE: 510-437-3701 FAX: 510-437-3017 EMAIL: SSAS@USCG.MIL